Welcome to the Social Skills Ideas Bank!

 PARTNER PLAYS: Partner plays are also a fun way to explore personal responsibility.
 For example, make a short play about a person who is very responsible trying to teach a younger sibling about how to make good choices.
 If your students are old enough, they can write their own partner plays!

 DISCUSSION PICTURES: Gather images from magazines or online to use as discussion topics.
 Show students the picture and simply ask: What is happening in the picture?

-FULL YEAR LESSON PLANS: Many of the activities above are from the SEL curriculum The Kindness Classroom.
-You can see the individual unit (includes 25+ lessons and activities), or the full year curriculum (includes hundreds of other social emotional lesson for the whole year, including conflict resolution, growth mindset, anger management, and kindness.)
+FULL YEAR LESSON PLANS: Many of the activities above are from our SEL curriculum The Kindness Classroom.
+You can see the individual unit (which includes 25+ lessons and activities) or the full year curriculum (which includes hundreds of other social emotional lessons for the whole year, including conflict resolution, growth mindset, anger management, and kindness.)